-The purpose of this project is to improve safety.
-The history of crashes at this intersection along with reports from road users prompted us to nominate this intersection for safety improvements under the federally funded Highway Safety Improvement Program.
+The Department of Transportation and Public Facilities, Northern Region is working to improve safety at the intersection of the Parks Highway and Sheep Creek Road Extension.
+The history of crashes at this intersection allowed the Department to nominate this intersection for safety improvements under the federally funded Highway Safety Improvement Program (HSIP).

-This intersection was upgraded in 2007 to add turn lanes, medians, and the dedicated receiving lane for left-turning traffic from Sheep Creek Extension on the Parks Highway.
+In 2008, we modified the intersection to add turn lanes, medians, and the dedicated receiving lane for traffic turning left from Sheep Creek Road Extension onto the Parks Highway towards Fairbanks.
 In 2012, we changed the pavement markings and added signs to address safety concerns.
-This reduced side swipe crashes, but angle crashes continue to occur, so we needed to look at another solution.
+These improvements have reduced side swipe crashes, but angle crashes continue to occur.

 Use DOT&PF’s Alaska Project Exchange tools to learn more about all of DOT&PF’s active construction projects statewide!